-Clean your gutters.
-Breaking out the tall ladder isn’t the most convenient thing, but it beats melting snow and ice overflowing from your clogged gutters down the sides of your home.
-Better yet, install gutter guards, so, you don’t have to break out that ladder again.
+Clean your downspouts.
+Breaking out the tall ladder isn't the most convenient thing, but it beats melting snow and ice overflowing.
+Better yet, install guards, so, you don't have to break out that ladder again.

 Clean and store your yard tools for the winter.
 Do yourself a favor and take care of your tools.
 You will save yourself a lot of money by not having to replace them every year.
 Gardening tools, hoses, and lawnmowers will all benefit from a good wipe down before winter storage.
 You will help to prevent rust and ensure your tools are safely stored away from the elements.
 Bonus tip, if you have a gas propelled mower, be sure to drain the gas out before storing it.

 Install storm windows.
 If you have an older home, this can be a bit of work.
 But, ultimately, worth it.
 It's another barrier between your home and the cold air outside.
 Bonus if you have newer or replacement windows, which don't require much to prepare for winter.

 Eventually, replacing older windows and doors will make this one less winterizing task for the future.
 Adding, energy-efficient windows like double or triple pane windows, insulated doors, and insulated garage doors will significantly improve the energy efficiency of your home.

 Fill exterior holes.
 Take a walk around the perimeter of your house.
 You will notice quite a few openings and areas where things inside your home connect to the outside.
 Consider your faucets, vents, seams, and cracks around window or door frames.
 These gaps, cracks, and crevice's can quickly be filled in with a spray foam insulation.
 The process takes just minutes.
 Not only will it help with insulation, but it will help keep the creepy crawlers outside where they belong.